morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 AliExpress - $21 USD - [COMFAST CF-953AX](https://www.aliexpress.com/item/3256804283254522.html)

-Important: Some users have reported that some CF-953AX's come with a Device ID (VID/PID) of 3574:6211. that is not the standard VID/PID provided by Mediatek.
+Important: Some users have reported that some CF-953AX's come with a Device ID (VID/PID) of 3574:6211.
+That is not the standard VID/PID provided by Mediatek.
 You can check the VID/PID as follows: `$ sudo lsusb` A PATCH was submitted and included in Linux kernel 6.2 to eliminate this issue.
 If you are using a kernel prior to 6.2 and your CF-953AX (or CF-952AX) are not Plug and Play, you may need to use one of the two methods shown below to activate the adapter:

 Method 1: Hotplug automation using udev.